The sprawling landscape and diversity offer great opportunities and challenges when it comes to finding restaurants for

 Your concept will greatly determine which neighborhoods you should consider when you start your search for a restaurant for lease.

 Is your concept fast food, fast-casual or fine dining?
 Are your target customers lunchtime employees or suburban families with kids?

 Your trade area should consist of a large enough population that matches your ideal customer and convenient enough that they can visit your restaurant within a short drive or walk.

-How to find a restaurant for lease in Los Angeles
+How to find restaurants for lease in Los Angeles

 There a few primary methods to find restaurants for lease.